Cincinnati Reds minor league players explained

 Statleague:MLB

-Tyler Callihan (born June 22, 2000) is an American professional baseball second baseman in the Cincinnati Reds organization.
+Tyler Callihan (born June 22, 2000) is an American professional baseball second baseman for the Cincinnati Reds of Major League Baseball (MLB).

 Callihan attended Providence School in Jacksonville, Florida, where he began starting on their varsity baseball team as an eighth grader.[18]
 In 2018, as a junior, he hit .440 with 11 home runs.[19]
 As a senior in 2019, he batted .456 with 12 home runs alongside pitching to a 1.08 ERA over 26 innings.[20]
 He was selected by the Cincinnati Reds in the third round with the 85th overall selection of the 2019 Major League Baseball draft.[21]
-[22] He signed for $1.5 million, forgoing his commitment to play college baseball at the University of South Carolina.[23]
+[22] He signed for $1.5 million, forgoing his commitment to play college baseball for South Carolina.[23]

 Zach Maxwell